pete-machine/torchbricks/README.md

 - [x] Ensure that all examples in the `README.md` are working with easy to use modules.
 - [x] Add typeguard
 - [x] Allow a brick to receive all named_inputs and add a test for it.
+- [x] Fix the release process.
+It should be as simple as running `make release`.
 - [ ] Add onnx export example to the README.md
 - [ ] Make DAG like functionality to check if a inputs and outputs works for all model stages.
 - [ ] Use pymy, pyright or pyre to do static code checks.